cg-dot/oai-reverse-proxy/docs/deploy-render.md

   - For example, `OPENAI_KEY=sk-abc123`.
 - Click **Save Changes**.

+**IMPORTANT:** Set `TRUSTED_PROXIES=3`, otherwise users' IP addresses will not be recorded correctly (the server will see the IP address of Render's load balancer instead of the user's real IP address).

 The service will automatically rebuild and deploy with the new environment variables.
 This will take a few minutes.
 The link to your deployed proxy will appear at the top of the page.

 If you want to change the URL, go to the **Settings** tab of your Web Service and click the **Edit** button next to **Name**.
 You can also set a custom domain, though I haven't tried this yet.